babyfish-ct/jimmer/doc/jimmer-core/README.md

 jimmer-core ported https://github.com/immerjs/immer to Java.

-1. Problems with Java records.
+## 1. Unresolved problems of java record.

   Java supported record type since 14, which guarantees the immutability of data and automatically generates all behavioral solidification code.